TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.ephemeralosdisk/shortlivedvms-public.md

   "version": 4.0,
   "learnMoreLink": "https://docs.microsoft.com/azure/virtual-machines/windows/ephemeral-os-disks",
-  "description": "Use Virtual Machines with Ephemeral OS Disk enabled to save cost and get better performance", "longDescription": "With Ephemeral OS Disk, Customers get these benefits:
-  Save on storage cost for OS disk.
+  "description": "Use Virtual Machines with Ephemeral OS Disk enabled to save cost and get better performance", "longDescription": "With Ephemeral OS Disk, Customers get these benefits: Save on storage cost for OS disk.
 Get lower read/write latency to OS disk.
 Faster VM Reimage operation by resetting OS (and Temporary disk) to its original state.
-  More preferrable for short-lived IaaS VMs or VMs with stateless workloads", "potentialBenefits": "Reduced storage cost, lower read/write latency, faster reimage operation for OS disk.
+It is more preferrable to use Ephemeral OS Disk for short-lived IaaS VMs or VMs with stateless workloads", "potentialBenefits": "Reduced storage cost, lower read/write latency, faster reimage operation for OS disk.
 More preferrable for short-lived IaaS VMs or VMs with stateless workloads", "actions": [
     {